IST-DASLab/MicroAdam/README.md

 ## Usage
 We provide code to reproduce the following experiments:
-- BERT-Base/Large and OPT-1.3B using HuggingFace repository
+- BERT-Base/Large and OPT-1.3B on GLUE/MNLI using HuggingFace repository
-- Llama-2 7B / GLUE-MNLI using [`llm-foundry` from MosaicML](https://github.com/mosaicml/llm-foundry)
+- Llama-2 7B on GSM8k using [`llm-foundry` from MosaicML](https://github.com/mosaicml/llm-foundry)

 Please use our code from this repo because we modified the original repositories to ease `wandb` integration.